Cultural transformation: role and tasks of executive management

 Be consistent

-If Managing Directors notice that leaders repeatedly fail to behave in accordance with the values and leadership principles, it is up to them to draw consequences and, if necessary, to reassign leadership roles.
+If you as the managing director notice that managers repeatedly fail to behave in accordance with the values and management principles, it is up to you to draw the consequences and, if necessary, fill new management roles.

-This consequence is central if the transformation is to succeed.
-However, it will only be accepted if the MDs exemplify the desired behavior.
+This consequence is fundamental if the transformation is to succeed.
+However, it will only be accepted if you exemplify the desired behaviour.

-In addition to behavioral changes, the structures of the company must be brought into line with the desired culture.
-For example, if cooperation is one of the company's values, it is advisable to question the company's target and compensation processes.
-To what extent do they support or undermine cooperative behavior?
-Do individual targets and bonuses still make sense, or is it time to introduce a uniform profit-sharing system?
+If cooperation is one of the corporate values, it is advisable to scrutinise the company's target and remuneration processes.
+To what extent do they support or undermine cooperative behaviour?
+Do individual targets and bonuses still make sense or is it time to introduce a standardised profit-sharing scheme?

 Structure creates culture.
 It is therefore elementary to align processes, systems and structures with the desired corporate culture.
 You can read more about this in our interview with Bernd Kratochwille, Head of Corporate Human Resources der BLANC & FISCHER Corporate Services GmbH & Co.
 KG.